TajaKuzman/Applying-GENRE-on-MaCoCu-bilingual/README.md

 | A   |    0.165755  |
 | MIX |    0.0611451 |

-Very similar distribution of variants than the distribution in entire corpus: Opinion/Argumentation, Information/Explanation, Other
+Very similar distribution of variants than the distribution in entire corpus: Opinion/Argumentation, Information/Explanation

 More British than in general distribution: News (0.55), Legal (0.69)